saleem/golangtutorial/README.md

 After this, I can run simple Go scripts directly in Sublime edit by usin the `⌘B` key-chord.

+# CI

+I use my tried-and-trusted Travis CI for this repo.
+See the `.travis.yml` for the configuration.

 # Tutorials

 [https://gobyexample.com](https://gobyexample.com)